Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Experiments

 Our baselines consist of an Advantage Actor-Critic (A2C), Proximal Policy Optimization (PPO) , and Deep Q-Network (DQN) algorithm \cite{schulman2017proximal, mnih2015human}.
 Each algorithm utilizes two hidden layers with 1024 units each, a replay buffer of size 1 million a batch size of $128$, and a learning rate of $ 5 \cdot 10^{-5}$.
 We use a simulated annealing exploration strategy.
+In addition, we include PackNet \cite{mallya2018packnet} and BFF \cite{schwarzer2023bigger} baselines, following their original implementations.

-For the rational pad\'e activation units (PAU), we use values of 5 for \(m\) and 4 for \(n\), initializing with the shape of a Rectified Linear Unit.
-For EWC, we set the value of \(\lambda\) to 0.5, determining how much EWC can hinder the further adaptation of certain neurons.
+For PAUs, we set \( m = 5 \) and \( n = 4 \), initialize them with the shape of a standard RELU.
+For EWC, we use \( \lambda = 0.5 \).
+During the expansion step of CDE, new anchors are initialized with binary coefficients \( \omega_i \), meaning we copy the weights of the most recent anchors as a starting point.
 Further implementation details are included in the appendix.